jnutt367/resolutions_svg_tutorial/README.md

 # resolutions_svg_tutorial
-## This is the corresponding README for my SVG animation video on [Coding with JNutt](https://www.youtube.com/user/JNUTT1000/featured)
+## This is the corresponding README for my SVG animation video on [Live Love Learn](https://www.youtube.com/user/JNUTT1000/featured)
 # All you need to do to enjoy this is clone it and put it into a folder on your computer.
 Go to it's index.html...
 ## And boom!
 You are ready to start playing with the code.
 My apologies for all the gaps and spaces in it.
 ## These were in order to see what it was that was actually going down inside of this massive piece of math art.
 Cuz that is exactly what an SVG is!